reticent-roklimber/atlas/README.md

 This is the app entry point.
 The above command should start everything happening.
 Give it 30 seconds to spin up, and the console should spit out a URL you can put and paste into the browser.
 Copy-paste this and hopefully you can play with the site locally.

-## Run from a local machine *with* Docker (reliable)
+## Run from a local machine *with* Docker (pull image)

-This is the most reliable method to run the app as a stand-alone container on your local machine.
-In fact, this is how the app is deployed on the production environment, along with a few other special containers to help keep everything working.
+This is the most reliable method to run the app as a stand-alone container on your local machine, which we pull down from the github container registry.
+In fact, this is how the app is deployed on the production environment.
 You will need to have Docker installed.
 If you are unfamiliar with Docker, now is the time to learn.
-I've provided step by step guide to containerise the app in Docker and view it from your web browser.
 The cool thing about this: no faffing about with virtual python environments and installing requirements.txt.
-All that shit is abstracted away and happens when the Docker image is created (which contains the app on a virtualised linux operating system)
+All that shit is abstracted away and happens when the Docker image is created (which contains the app on a virtualised linux operating system).

+### 1. Install Docker to your local machine

+Follow the relevant pathway for your operating system, on their website [here](https://docs.docker.com/get-docker/).

+### 2. Pull docker image and run

+The following command will pull (download) the pre-built Docker image of the app.
+This is stored in the github container registry.
+Once the image is pulled, docker will spin it up binding it to your HTTP port 80, so it can be viewed in a browser.

+`docker run -dp 80:8050 ghcr.io/danny-baker/atlas/atlas_app:latest`

+Once the container is running, you can open a browser and go to `localhost` or `http:0.0.0.0:80` or similar and it should run!

+## Run from a local machine *with* Docker (build image)

+If you are planning to help contribute to the project and modify the Plotly Dash app with a pull request, then this is the way to go.
+In the following steps I'll show you how I build the Docker image from the codebase.

 ### 1. Install Docker to your local machine